nuxeo/nuxeo-bench-site/content/11b-documents.md

 - Adjust the infrastructure to the current phase of the test
   - i.e. update the Auto-Scaling group to add or remove worker nodes
 - Update configuration
-  - i.e. change Elasticsearcg `refresh_rate` to -1 before bulk-indexing and to `null` after
+  - i.e. change Elasticsearch `refresh_rate` to -1 before bulk-indexing and to `null` after
 - Run the tests
   - i.e. run Gatling tests
 - Gather statistics